delvtech/agent0/README.md

 python -m pip install -r requirements.txt
 ```

+If you intend to improve the documentation, then you must also install the packages in `requirements-dev.txt`.

 Then install the elfpy package with `python3 -m pip install -e .` from the git directory root.

 ### Docker